PhD in Development Economics

-The program consists of classes (in English), and the research dissertation.
+The programme consists of classes (in English) and the research dissertation.

-- Classes cover a sequence of five courses in the first two semesters: micro- and macro-development PhD seminars, two advanced econometrics classes, and one elective.
+- Classes cover a sequence of four courses in the first two semesters: micro- and macro-development PhD seminars, one advanced econometrics class, and a class in impact evaluation.

-- Students are encouraged to take a minor in another discipline, so as to be equipped to deal with complex issues from at least two academic standpoints.
+- Students can take a minor in another discipline (political science and anthropology/sociology of development being the most common), so as to be equipped to deal with complex issues from at least two academic standpoints.

-- Students are also encouraged to carry out fieldwork in the context of projects being supervised by faculty members in developing countries.
+- Students are encouraged, when appropriate, to carry out fieldwork in the context of projects supervised by faculty members in developing countries.

-- While there is no requirement to take additional elective classes, you have the option of following classes in economics or other departments of the Institute as an auditor, subject to approval of the Professor.
+- While there is no requirement to take additional elective classes, you have the option to follow classes in economics or other departments of the Institute as an auditor, subject to approval of the Professor.

-- The credit requirements are for 30 credits (ECTS) from the five classes.
+- The credit requirements are 24 credits (ECTS) from the four classes.